Practical Guide

 2. Delegation is not optional

-The number one mistake new managers make is continuing to do the work themselves.
+The single biggest mistake new managers make is continuing to do the work themselves.
 It feels faster, it feels safer, and the quality is more predictable.
 But every hour you spend doing work your team could do is an hour you are not spending on the work only you can do: setting direction, removing obstacles, and developing your people.

 3. You will lose some friendships